-REMEMBER THE-TWO-2,a MUST STAND MOVE-CL-rep JUMP-CL-rep HANG-CL-rep. Remember - the two of you had to stand on the bar, move on it, jump on it and perform rotations.
+REMEMBER THE-TWO-2, a MUST STAND MOVE-CL-rep JUMP-CL-rep HANG-CL-rep. Remember - the two of you had to stand on the bar, move on it, jump on it and perform rotations.

 ^{1:} SO BAR-TILT-CL.
 So with the bar tilted,

 IX-a WANT IX-1 LOOK FINISH FILM IX-.
-IX-2 NOT-WANT IX-1 LOOK FINISH FILM IXsentence)

-LOOK. (with the same specifications the penultimate and in the last a.
-6 R-high L-high he wanted me to watch him (standing) on the right and then film him standing on the left.
+IX-2 NOT-WANT IX-1 LOOK FINISH FILM IXsentence) a.6 he wanted me to watch him (standing) on the right and then film him standing on the left.
 You didn't want me to watch him (standing) on the right and then film him standing on the left.'

+LOOK IX- (with the same specifications the the penultimate and in the last b.6 R-high L-low he wanted me to watch him standing on the right and then film him hanging on the left.
+You didn't want me to watch him standing on the right and then film him hanging on the left.'